AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming.rst

 .. code:: Ada

    type Stack is tagged ...
    function Top_Element (This : Stack) return Element with
       Pre'Class => not Empty (This),
       ...

+"""""""
+Notes
+"""""""

 Violations can be detected with the GNATcheck rule Specific_Pre_Post.
 SPARK enforces this guideline automatically.

 Applicable vulnerability within ISO TR 24772-2:

-   ?
-6.42 "Violations of the Liskov substitution principle or the contract model [BLP]"
+   * 6.42 "Violations of the Liskov substitution principle or the contract model [BLP]"

 ---------------------------------------
 Ensure Local Type Consistency (OOP07)